laurence-mccabe/places-visited/README.md

 ```

 ## Login and use the app
-1: The application should not be running, you can login via the only functional tab which is the login tab and use the app:
+1: The application should now be running, you can login via the only functional tab which is the login tab and use the app:
  - you can select a place, make notes about it and then view the place on the map.
  - select as many places as you like.

+## Note
+This is a Vite project so will not run using npm start. "npm install" will install vite as well as the other packages listed in the dependencies and devDependencies section of the package.json file.

 the directory structure is as follows: